Ways to search people for free:

 - Sex offender databases: These days most states operate free online databases where you can search for sex offenders by name, address, and zip code.
 You can search directly for the person you’re looking for, and if they come up you’ll get a read out of the exact crime they were convicted of.
 Hopefully the person you’re looking for doesn’t show up here, but if you’re worried about someone who has access to your children, using this free service is a good way to at least get some answers to every parent’s worst fear.

 It’s not always entirely free, but you can also look up court documents in every county in America.
 Criminal and civil court databases can be searched by name so if the person in question was ever the plaintiff or defendant in a court case in the States, there should be something that you can find if you look in the right court database.
-Usually if you do find documents you have to pay a small fee to access them, but it’s typically rather negligible.
+Usually if you do find documents you have to pay a small fee to access them, but it’s typically a rather negligible fee.

 If you’ve exhausted all of your free options, you may want to consider a paid service.
 These companies compile all-in-one reports on whoever you’re checking, putting court records, arrest records, financial records, and other information all in one place.
 They can usually be accessed from a mobile app as well.